aragit/speculative-clinical-graphrag/README.md

 ## 🎯 What Problem Does This Solve?

-Medical LLMs hallucinate.
-They generate plausible-sounding but clinically dangerous pathways — drug interactions that do not exist, symptom-disease links unsupported by evidence, contraindications that violate guidelines.

-**Speculative Clinical GraphRAG** eliminates this risk by forcing the model to *propose* a diagnostic path, then *proving* it against a grounded medical knowledge graph before any patient-facing output is produced.

-&gt; **"Speculate-then-Validate"**: The model proposes a traversal path through the medical knowledge graph.
-The system validates this path against SNOMED-CT, ICD-10, and institutional ontologies.
-Only verified paths proceed to RAG synthesis.
-Invalid paths trigger corrective iteration or human escalation.
+Medical LLMs hallucinate when given open-ended generative control.
+Even with post-generation validation, relying on neural weights to independently map complex, multi-step clinical pathways is inherently unsafe.

+**Speculative Clinical GraphRAG** solves this by inverting the control loop.
+Implementing a **Type 2 Symbolic[Neuro] Architecture**, the system never allows the LLM to freewheel.
+Instead, a deterministic Symbolic Planner decomposes the clinical case into bounded sub-goals.
+The LLM is invoked strictly as a subroutine to extract specific entities or propose constrained differentials, which are instantly validated against a grounded medical knowledge graph (Neo4j) and policy engine (OPA) before proceeding to the next step.

+> **The Neuro-Symbolic Invariant**: The symbolic planner drives the state machine.
+The LLM is treated as a highly capable *tool*, not the *orchestrator*.
+No diagnostic pathway advances without mathematical and rule-based verification.

+---

 ---